What Are The Three Types of Mergers?

 The merged companies can also share complementary skills and resources.

-A real-world example of horizontal integration is Disney’s acquisition of Pixar.
+A real-world example of a horizontal merger is Disney’s acquisition of Pixar.

 What are Vertical Mergers?